-3 What are the primary exchanges for IPOs?
+What are the primary exchanges for IPOs?
 How do they differ?

 SIX operates the principal equity exchange in Switzerland.
-As of 31 December 2017, the market capitalisation of all SIX-listed shares of issuers domiciled in Switzerland and Liechtenstein was approximately 1.6 trillion francs.
-As previously noted, as of 31 May 2018, 259 companies were listed on SIX.
+As of 31 December 2018, the market capitalisation of all SIX-listed shares of issuers domiciled in Switzerland and Liechtenstein was approximately 1.4 trillion francs.
+As of 31 May 2019, 261 companies were listed on SIX.

 The only other equity exchange in Switzerland is BX.
 The BX is much smaller than SIX and mainly targets small and medium-sized Swiss enterprises.
-As of 31 May 2018, 21 companies were listed on the BX.
+As of 31 May 2019, 20 companies were listed on the BX.